 In the context of increasing efforts to Indigenize Canadian universities, Western University launched an Indigenous Strategic Plan in 2016 outlining eight strategic priorities including the need to create and expand on existing Indigenous spaces on-campus.

 After a community engagement process (October to December 2018) led by Candace Brunette-Debassige, Special Advisor to the Provost (Indigenous Initiatives), it was announced in July 2019 that the distinctive circular library at the John.
 G. Althouse Faculty of Education Building will be repurposed into an Indigenous Learning Space.
+2019 to the present has brought many obstacles due to Covid.
+The process of planning and construction has delayed the opening of the Indigenous Learning Space but Western University and the Office of Indigenous Initiatives are committed to creating an innovative Indigenous space opening in the spring of 2022.

 The Indigenous Learning Space will act as: